 However, popcorn ceilings have their own set of drawbacks, the biggest one being the difficulty in cleaning.
 It is next to impossible to clean the surface from dust or smoke and ensure that each part is thoroughly clean.
 If you scrub on the surface too hard, you’ll end up removing some of the texture.

 If you prefer a classic and smooth ceiling without any texture, you can opt for eggshell flat sheen paint.
 This painting has a delicate appearance that pleasantly blends in with the background without drawing attention to itself.

 After it dries, the finish has some gloss but not too much that it reflects light.
 It would be best described as a semi-gloss paint/finish.
 When it comes to durability, this finish lasts just as long as flat paint, and it is even easier to clean.

 E. Orange Peel Finish

 The ceiling with the orange peel effect is created by spraying a drywall compound evenly.
-This effect looks like tiny bubbles are trapped on the surface and resembles the outer covering of an orange peel, hence the name!
+This effect looks like tiny bubbles are trapped on the surface and resemble the outer covering of an orange peel, hence the name!
 It looks like a splatter on the surface but in a refined and even sort of way.

-This orange peel textured ceiling is found in modern homes and commercial spaces.
+This orange peel-textured ceiling is found in modern homes and commercial spaces.
 Thanks to the minimal texture, it is a good choice for jazzing up areas without overdoing it.
 If you prefer subtle textures, this option might suit you best.
 Besides, it is easier to clean than other textured ceilings like the popcorn finish.

 F. Swirled Ceiling Finish